rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 ><CITE>anno 1593</CITE>

 <a name="5.23.3.3">5.23.3.3</a> If the date is grammatically inseparable from information transcribed as part of another element, transcribe it within that element and supply the date in square brackets as the date of publication.
+If the supplied date includes a day/month, use the sequence: day, month, year.

 >Example:
 >Date of publication: <CITE>[August 12, 1804]</CITE>